enlear/internship-assignment/README.md

 ## Submitting Guidelines

-Work on the branch titled with your name, and push the changes to this branch.
+- Work on the branch titled with your name, and push the changes to this branch.
+- Open a Pull Request from your branch to `main`.